Photography

 Edgar Degas, Portrait of Henry Lerolle with Two of His Daughters, Museé d’Orsay, Paris, France.

-This photograph was taken at the house of painter Henri Lerolle, a great friend of Degas.
-As Daniel Halévy, son of Louise from one of the previous photos, who also gave Degas his first camera, said: “He went back and forth… Running from one end of the room to the other with an expression of infinite happiness.”
+The house of painter Henri Lerolle, a great friend of Degas, was one place for these photographic experiments.
+Once, as Daniel Halévy, son of Louise Halévy and the person who gave Degas his first camera, recalled, surrounded by longtime friends and a convivial atmosphere, the artist “went back and forth… Running from one end of the room to the other with an expression of infinite happiness.”

 Pierre-Auguste Renoir, Henry Lerolle, 1895.